 - d.
 Access to parking areas should be designed in a way that does not impede pedestrian traffic. - e.
-Parking should be screened from adjacent structures with landscaping strips not exceeding 4 feet in height in order to ensure pedestrian safety. - Lighting must be provided in parking areas f. at night for safety purposes.
-However, direct glare, spillover or other forms of light pollution directed at adjacent properties are prohibited. - The installation of rain gardens within parking g. areas is encouraged for storm water infiltration b.
-Window and door styles should reflect the prepurposes. - h.
+Parking should be screened from adjacent structures with landscaping strips not exceeding 4 feet in height in order to ensure pedestrian safety. - f.
+Lighting must be provided in parking areas at night for safety purposes.
+However, direct glare, spillover or other forms of light pollution directed at adjacent properties are prohibited. - g.
 Parking facilities must be ADA compliant when deemed necessary.

-Goal: To minimize the visual impact of storage and utility areas within residential developments.
+Delivery, Service, Storage and Utility Areas Goal: To minimize the visual impact of storage and utility areas within residential developments.

-- a.
-Exterior storage and utility areas should be located in low trafficked areas and screened from adjacent properties. - b.
-Trash enclosures should be located so that noise and odor do not affect nearby residents or adjacent properties. - c.
+- Exterior storage and utility areas should be located in low trafficked areas and screened from adjacent properties. - b.
+Trash enclosures should be located so that f. noise and odor do not affect nearby residents or adjacent properties. - c.
 Screening of storage and utility areas may include landscaping and architectural features that match the primary structure. - d.
 Storage areas should match the architectural design of the primary structure. - e.
 Utilize directional signage for storage and trash areas when appropriate.